aakanksha023/aakanksha023.github.io/about.md

 ### More Information

 Passionate about working in the education industry and making quality education affordable.
 In my free time I enjoy Scuba Diving (though I'm a terrible swimmer!), re-reading Harry Potter and Sherlock Holmes.
-Ocassionally peddle into the Anthropology and sometimes doing nothing!
+Ocassionally peddle into Anthropology and almost always enjoy doing nothing!

 ### Contact me